Porkstone/browser-extension-screenshot/README.md

 - pnpm

 ## TDOD
-- Remove hardcoded USD => GBP exchange rate conversion
-- Test and Fix Logged out journey
+[] Remove hardcoded USD => GBP exchange rate conversion [] Test that amount saved is correct when one of countries returns totalPrice = 0 [*] Test and Fix Logged out journey